stoffee/terraform-hcp-vault-eks/README.md

     vault_root_token = &LT;sensitive&LT;
     </pre>

-    A sample time output shows 22 minutes:
+    A sample time output shows 22 minutes 11 seconds total clock time:

     <pre>terraform apply -auto-approve  7.71s user 3.53s system 0% cpu 22:11.66 total</pre>

+24. One helpful design feature of Terraform HCL is that it's "declarative".
+So <tt>terraform apply</tt> can be run again.
+A sample response if no changes need to be made:

+    ```bash
+    No changes.
+Your infrastructure matches the configuration.
+    Terraform has compared your real infrastructure against your configuration and found no differences, so no changes are needed.
+    ```

+    NOTE: Terraform verifies the status of resources in the cloud, but does not verify the correctness of API calls to each service.

     <a name="AccessVault"></a>

     ### Obtain HCP Vault GUI URL:

-26. Be at the browser window you would like to add a new tab containing the Vault UI.
+25. Be at the browser window you would like to add a new tab containing the Vault UI.
-27. Open a browser window to your HCP Vault cluster URL obtained automatically (on a Mac):
+26. Open a browser window to your HCP Vault cluster URL obtained automatically (on a Mac):

     ```bash
     open $(terraform output --raw vault_public_url)